-The attractions and characters available for the little ones far outweigh the others.
+The attractions and characters available for the little ones far outweigh the other parks.
 In fact, I often recommend visiting Magic Kingdom at least two days during your vacation.

 From character meet and greets everywhere, rides galore, an air-conditioned play area inside the waiting area for Dumbo the Flying Elephant, to a water play area in Storybook Circus, and the most amazing snacks, Magic Kingdom is a toddler’s dream land.
 Okay, it’s my dream land, too.

 I remember when Snow White’s Scary Adventures was still around and friends would start their toddler there, because it was usually a shorter line.
 Then their kids were too scared to try other things.
 I know you’re excited, parents, and they’re excited, too, but start them off slow.

 As far as scary rides go, I would watch out for Pirates of the Caribbean (some kids don’t like the loud sounds like cannons shooting or the darkness), and Haunted Mansion (my kids are mixed, some love it, some don’t).
-Astro Orbiter makes me motion sick, but my more adventurous children love it.
+While Haunted Mansion isn’t terribly scary, there are ghosts and murderous brides.